Cecil H. Underwood: First term as governor (1957–1961)

-Activities in between terms as governor
+Between governorships (1961–1996)

-Because West Virginia's state Constitution prohibited governors from serving consecutive terms at that time, Underwood ran for the United States Senate in 1960, but was defeated by incumbent Democrat Jennings Randolph.
-He was nominated again for governor in 1964 but was defeated again, and then lost the Republican primary for governor to Arch A. Moore Jr. in 1968.
+Because West Virginia's constitution prohibited governors from serving consecutive terms at that time, Underwood ran for the United States Senate in 1960, but was defeated by incumbent Democrat Jennings Randolph.
+He was nominated again for governor in 1964 but was defeated by Hulett C. Smith, and then lost the Republican primary for governor to Arch A. Moore Jr. in 1968.
 He was nominated again for governor in 1976, losing to Democrat Jay Rockefeller by 250,000 votes, which would become his largest defeat.

 During the 1960s, he was named temporary chairman of the Republican National Convention and was once considered for the office of Vice President under Richard Nixon.
 Two weeks after losing the Senate race in 1960, Underwood went to work for the Island Creek Coal Company and Monsanto Chemical Company as well as forming his own land development company.

 He was associated as well with the Software Valley Corporation in Morgantown, West Virginia.
 He continued his academic career by serving as President of Bethany College and instructor of political science at Marshall University.
 He also served as president of the National Association of State Councils on Vocational Education.

-Second term as governor
+Second term as governor (1997–2001)

-Underwood was elected again to the office of Governor of West Virginia in 1996 under the banner "Better Government, not Bigger Government", carrying 38 of the state's 55 counties and defeating Astronaut Jon McBride and David McKinley.
+Underwood was elected again to the office of Governor of West Virginia in 1996 under the banner "Better Government, not Bigger Government", carrying 38 of the state's 55 counties and defeating astronaut Jon McBride and future congressman David McKinley.

 During his governorship, he enabled the Governor's Commission of Fair Taxation, which was a thorough review of the state's tax structure.
 The Commission made numerous recommendations for improvement.
 He streamlined administrative costs from education and other government sectors.

-In October 1999, Underwood was selected by the Governors of the Appalachian states to serve as West Virginia's co-chairman for the Appalachian Regional Commission for 2000.
+In October 1999, Underwood was selected by the governors of the Appalachian states to serve as West Virginia's co-chairman for the Appalachian Regional Commission for 2000.

 Underwood was the only sitting Republican governor defeated for re-election in 2000, narrowly losing to Democrat Bob Wise.

-Post-political career
+Later Years and Death

-His wife, Hovah, died on September 24, 2004, from complications of a stroke.
+After leaving office, Underwood largely withdrew from public life.
+His wife, Hovah, died in 2004 from complications of a stroke.

-In March 2006, Underwood suffered a minor stroke and was hospitalized several times after that.
-In early 2008, Underwood suffered a major stroke and lost the ability to formulate speech; he later had a severe blood infection.
+In March 2006, he suffered a minor stroke, followed by a major stroke in 2008, which left him unable to speak.
+He developed a severe blood infection later that year and was admitted to a nursing facility before returning home to Charleston.

-In June, he was admitted to a nursing facility before returning to his Charleston residence, where he received round-the-clock care.
-On November 23, Underwood was admitted to the Charleston Area Medical Center's Memorial Hospital with chest congestion and doctors found some slight bleeding in the brain.
-He died the following day.

-He is survived by one son, two daughters, and six grandchildren.
+On November 23, 2008, he was hospitalized with chest congestion and minor brain bleeding.
+He died the next day at Charleston Area Medical Center at age 86.
 His body was donated to Marshall University's Joan C. Edwards School of Medicine.

+Personal life

+Underwood married Hovah Hall on July 25, 1948, at Knotts Methodist Church in Grantsville, West Virginia.
+The couple met while attending Salem College, where Hovah's sisters were Underwood’s classmates.

+They had one son, two daughters, and six grandchildren.